Credit reference agencies and other qualifying applicants can apply for VAT registration data for use in making financial assessments.

 You’ll need to request our consent by emailing: firstname.lastname@example.org, giving details of the data you wish to disclose, your intended recipient, and their reason for needing access to VAT registration data.

-In cases where we decide not to consent to the transfer of specific data, or if the third party (other than a contractor acting on your behalf) would like access to the full VAT registration data, they may apply to receive information directly from us.
+In cases where HMRC decide not to consent to the transfer of specific data, or if the third party (other than a contractor acting on your behalf) would like access to the full VAT registration data, they may apply to receive information directly from us.